- Nathan Ellis-Brown

 FOR IMMEDIATE RELEASE:

-City Authorized Encampments Moving Residents into Housing and Jobs
+City Authorized Encampments Moving Program Participants into Housing and Jobs

 The three encampments feature a mix of tiny houses (8’ x 12’) and tents on platforms.
 Most of the tiny houses have been built by volunteer labor, many through vocational training programs.
 Each tiny house costs about $2,200 for wood, insulation and building materials.
 Tiny houses recently added to Othello Village were built by the Tulalip Tribes TERO program, Sawhorse Revolution, Seattle Vocational Institute, Renton Technical College, and the United Brotherhood of Carpenters Apprenticeship Training program.

 From October 1, 2015 to June 28, 2016:

 57 encampment program participants moved to permanent or transitional housing (majority into LIHI housing) 30 encampment program participants moved into other shelter 40 encampment program participants found employment 3 encampment program participants were reunited with relatives (LIHI provided transportation)

 Nickelsville Ballard Encampment at 2826 NW Market Street: 21 program participants SHARE Interbay Encampment at 3234 17th Avenue W: 63 program participants Nickelsville Othello Village* at 7544 Martin Luther King Jr. Way S: 47 program participants * Othello Village opened March 8, 2016.